 - Drink enough water or fluids every day.
 Aim to drink 1.5 litres (two and a half pints) in 100 to 200ml glassfuls between meals.

-Most people who have a gastric band operation will lose weight.
-Studies show that people usually lose between half and two thirds of excess weight in the first two years after a gastric band operation.
-Losing this amount of weight can leave you with loose skin because once it has been stretched, skin loses its tightness.
+Losing a lot of weight may mean that you’re left with folds of excess skin.
+Once it’s been stretched, skin loses its tightness.
 Depending on where you lost the weight, you may have folds of excess skin on your tummy, face, bottom, breasts, upper arms and thighs.

 You may find this extra skin uncomfortable or embarrassing.
 The skin in these areas can also become irritated, painful or infected.

 Cosmetic surgery can help to reshape the parts of your body where you have extra skin.

-It's usual to wait at least a year after your gastric band is fitted before you’re able to have any cosmetic surgery.
+But it's usual to wait at least a year after your gastric band is fitted before you have any cosmetic surgery.
 This is to make sure that your weight is stable and isn’t likely to change significantly.

 Cosmetic surgery isn’t suitable for everyone so it's important to discuss your options with a plastic surgeon.

 FAQ: Can I get pregnant if I have a gastric band?

 Yes, you can get pregnant.
 But it's best to wait at least a year after you have a gastric band fitted before you do.